Bank of New York Mellon Corp Has $132.43 Million Stock Holdings in Amcor plc (NYSE:AMCR)

 In other news, insider Michael J. Zacka sold 90,000 shares of the company’s stock in a transaction that occurred on Monday, December 6th.
 The stock was sold at an average price of $11.61, for a total transaction of $1,044,900.00.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
 Corporate insiders own 0.39% of the company’s stock.

 Amcor (NYSE:AMCR – Get Rating) last announced its quarterly earnings data on Tuesday, February 1st.
 The company reported $0.18 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.18.
 Amcor had a return on equity of 24.98% and a net margin of 6.98%.
 The company had revenue of $3.51 billion for the quarter, compared to analysts’ expectations of $3.32 billion.
 During the same quarter in the prior year, the business posted $0.18 EPS.
 The business’s revenue was up 13.0% compared to the same quarter last year.
-As a group, analysts anticipate that Amcor plc will post 0.8 earnings per share for the current fiscal year.
+On average, sell-side analysts expect that Amcor plc will post 0.8 EPS for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
 Stockholders of record on Wednesday, February 23rd will be paid a dividend of $0.12 per share.
 This represents a $0.48 dividend on an annualized basis and a dividend yield of 4.26%.
 The ex-dividend date is Tuesday, February 22nd.
 Amcor’s dividend payout ratio is currently 78.69%.